adurkarARIN555/MTRX2700-Game-Show/README.md

 ### Performance:
 - The current slider value represents current resistance from the potentiometer at that time.
 - The dial gui widget represents the current time that TIM2 is counting.
+- The game will transition between games 1-3 by resetting the STM.
 ### Individual Modules:
 - ```Timer```: The timer module sends over a serial a continuous timer signal that is only restarted once the STM reset button is pressed.
 - ```HAL ADC```: The HAL_ADC was configured to take in the soft potentiometer values.
 The purpose of this was to have two soft potentiometer being read from ADC1 and ADC4 on pins PB1 and P012.